 An important part of establishing eligibility for the UCB is satisfying the requirement that there has in fact been a family breakdown leading to the situation where the child or children are in your care.

-As each case is different, it is important that before you make an application to your local Work and Income office that you are prepared and can clearly explain the nature of the family breakdown and why the child/ren are in your care and why they can’t be cared for by their parents.
+As each case is different, it is important that before you make an application to your local Work and Income office that you are prepared and can clearly explain the nature of the family breakdown, why the child/ren are in your care, and why they can’t be cared for by their parents.

 For help and advice on these matters please call our 0800 GRANDS (0800 472637) helpline.

 The following information sets out the main eligibility criteria for the UCB in accordance with the law.

 You may be able to get the Unsupported Child’s Benefit if the child or young person you care for is: